 described as a ‘design think and do tank’, takt project was founded in 2013 and is led by its principal, satoshi yoshiizumi. with a deep interest in connecting sensibilities with theories, yoshiizumi pursues and practices design as a ‘new intellect,’ which he says formulates a hypothesis that cannot be reached by logical thinking alone. the firm’s design theory is born from its self-driven research projects, which are developed alongside collaborations with a range of clients — from emerging startups to global brands.

-designboom is in tokyo and spoke with satoshi yoshiizumi to learn more about the work of takt project and the firm’s unique approach to design. read the interview in full below, and stay tuned for our studio visit feature, where we take an exclusive look inside the workplace of takt project.
+designboom is in tokyo and spoke with satoshi yoshiizumi to learn more about the work of takt project and the firm’s unique approach to design. read the interview in full below, and see our studio visit feature where we take an exclusive look inside the workplace of takt project.

 in 2017 satoshi yoshiizumi collaborated with swarovski | read more on designboom here

 designboom (DB): what originally made you want to become a designer?

 satoshi yoshiizumi (SY): since I was young, I have been fascinated by the charm of human-made products such as industrial products and architecture. where does that fascination come from? addressing that question is the main driving force that makes me want to design, and the beginning of design for me. it’s not an easy problem to resolve, and someone’s explanation isn’t the only answer.
 I have come to feel the great potential and charm of design that embraces such diverse ideas. by the time I started thinking about designing as my job, I was already captivated by design itself.

 image by masayuki hayashi (also main image)

 DB: what aspects of your background and upbringing have shaped your design principles and philosophies?